chitkot/RepData_PeerAssessment1/PA1_template.md

 activityImpute <- merge(activity, meanInterval, all.x=TRUE)
 ```

-I Replace NAs in variable "steps" with with average values from variable "MeanStepsInterval"; then I drop "MeanStepsInterval" variable.
+I Replace NAs in variable "steps" with average values from variable "MeanStepsInterval"; then I drop "MeanStepsInterval" variable.

 ```r